Wisconsin 4-H Foundation hosting art contest

 - Any other media (ex: digital, metalcraft, jewelry, leatherwork, wax, eggshells, taxidermy, etc.)

-A winner will be chosen in each category by a judging committee with a best of show award given the the top entry.
-Category winners will be purchased by the Wisconsin 4-H Foundation for $100, with the best of show entry receiving an additional $150.
-Winners will be notified by email by Nov.
+A winner will be chosen in each category by a judging committee with a Best of Show Award given to the top entry.
+Category winners will be purchased by the Wisconsin 4-H Foundation for $100, with the Best of Show entry receiving an additional $150.
+Winners will be notified via email by Nov.
 20, and a complete winner’s list, as well as photos of the winning entries, will be on the Wisconsin 4-H Foundation website by Dec.
 15.

-For official contest rules and requirements and how to submit photos of artwork, visit Wis4HFoundation.org/events/celebrate-the-arts/.
+For official contest rules and requirements and how to submit photos of artwork, go to Wis4HFoundation.org/events/celebrate-the-arts/.

 Winning entries become the property of the Wisconsin 4-H Foundation.
 The Foundation will sell the art in an art auction to be held in the spring of 2021.
 Proceeds from the Celebrate the Arts auction will be split with half invested in the Talen Endowment for 4-H Arts Programming for future program needs and half used for arts programming in the next 4-H program year.